aharonium/opensiddur.org/posts/HTML/prayers/civic-calendar/state-of-israel/yom-hashoah/el-male-rahamim-prayer-for-victims-shoah-by-yehoyada-amir.html.md

 <td style="vertical-align:top;"><div class="english">
 Master of compassion, safeguard them in your wings forever and bind their souls in the everlasting matrix of life.
-May they rest in Gan Eden,
+May they rest in Gan Aden,
 may Hashem be their inheritance, and may they rest in peace wherever they may be lying.
 </div></td>